 This is fundamentally different from throwing OHLCV data at a neural network and hoping it learns something.
 TensorLogic provides structured, composable, explainable reasoning — and at 10-500KB model size with training in seconds, it's orders of magnitude more efficient than LLM-based approaches.

-AlphaAgent: Factor Mining with LLMs
+Agent-Assisted Factor Mining

 Observability: Built In, Not Bolted On